nayeemmz/MSML605/Projects/baseball/readme.md

 All axes in plots should be labeled in an informative manner.
 Your answers to any question that refers to a plot should include both (a) a text description of your plot, and (b) a sentence or two of interpretation as it relates to the question asked.

-Submit to ELMS at Project 2 Assignment Submission and a .pdf to Gradescope.
+Submit to ELMS at homework 3 Assignment Submission and a .pdf.
+You may use a .pdf file to answer the questions.
+Zip the files and upload them as a single compressed file.

-## Group work

-You are encouraged to work in small groups, but you must prepare your own writeup and submit it.
-Include the names of the peers who you worked with in the writeup.